structlabsinc/schemaforge/README.md

 ---

-## 🔒 Security & Privacy: Zero Telemetry
+## Security and Privacy: Zero Telemetry

 **SchemaForge is Air-Gap Ready.**